Faculty and Staff

 Contact Jon Schlesinger to schedule a meeting or group demo in our conference room or yours.

-Hiatt career counselors assist students throughout the career development process, from connecting their coursework to potential careers to preparing for networking opportunities to searching for jobs and internships.
-Encourage your students to schedule an appointment with a Hiatt counselor or stop by for a 15-minute drop-in appointment in-person or online via HiattChat.
+The career counselors in the Hiatt Career Center assist students throughout the career development process; from connecting their coursework to potential careers, to preparing for networking opportunities to searching for jobs and internships.
+Encourage your students to schedule an appointment with a Hiatt counselor or to stop by for a 15-minute drop-in appointment in-person or online via HiattChat.

 You can also refer students to Hiatt from your department or program website.
-Contact Kristin Menconi for content you can add to your website.
+Contact Kristin Menconi for content for your website.

 Share Jobs and Internships

-Handshake, the online recruiting database shared by Hiatt, Heller and GSAS, houses career events, resources and thousands of job and internship postings for both undergraduate and students.
+Handshake, the online recruiting database shared by Hiatt, Heller, GSAS and Brandeis IBS houses career events, resources and thousands of job and internship postings for both undergraduate and graduate students.
 Our employer relations team expands employment opportunities for Brandeis students by building relationships with alumni, employers and other key members of the Brandeis community.
 If you receive postings that are relevant for Brandeis students or alumni, forward them to email@example.com so we can get them posted in Handshake.
 If you receive postings from Brandeis alumni, encourage them to fill out our online job posting form.

 You can also share relevant opportunities with your students by adding a tailored job/internship feed to your department or program website.
 Contact Jon Schlesinger to request one for your website.